Koha-Community/kohadocs/source/acquisitions.rst

 your settings in the :ref:`suggestion` system preference, patrons may also be able to make purchase suggestions via the OPAC.
-When a suggestion is waiting for library review, it will appear on the Acquisitions home page under the vendor search.
+When a suggestion is waiting for library review, it will appear on the Acquisitions home page next to the vendor search.

 |image794|